enicasoldo/allthesmalltrips.life/about.md

 image: /assets/images/about-blog.jpg
 ---

-Hey travelers!
+Hey guys!

-"All the small trips" is the way I offer you to discover the world step by step, weekend by weekend, trip by trip.
+Welcome on "All the small trips"!

+Here I'll show you the way to discover the world step by step, weekend by weekend, trip by trip.
-On my blog you will find how as there's no need to leave your job and travel the world in one year to become a true traveler.
+On my blog you will find how there's no need to leave your job and travel the world for one year to become a true traveler.

 I am an Italian girl based in Dublin.
-During the last two years I traveled a lot throughout Europe, especially Belgium where I lived before before moving to Ireland.
+During the last years I traveled a lot throughout Europe, especially Belgium where I lived before I've moved to Ireland.
-Blogging and travels are my passions so this blog  is the perfect place to share with you my thoughts, experiences and misadventures!
+Blogging and travels are my passions: with my posts I'd like to share wit you my thoughts, experiences and misadventures.

+I'd glad to know your impressions and you own experiences: please don't hesitate to contact me!